.

 Practical experience

-Opportunity to complete placements in urban, regional and rural settings across Australia.
-Our clinical teachers are highly skilled national and international experts in their field.
-Your clinical experience will begin in the first semester and increase throughout the degree.
-You will gain a range of professional experiences and an in-depth understanding of the patient journey as you meet with patients and carers, visit hospital wards and outpatient clinics, and spend time with doctors in practice.
-You will develop an understanding of global health systems and have opportunities to undertake clinical placements and exchanges abroad.
-Throughout the program there are opportunities for hands-on research experience supported by active medical researchers.
+The JMP delivers opportunity for placements in urban, regional, and rural settings across Australia.
+Our clinical teachers are highly skilled national and international experts in their fields.
+Clinical experience begins in the first semester and culminates in an immersive clinical experience in the final year.
+A range of professional experiences and teaching from practicing doctors is central to the program, as medical students develop an in-depth understanding of the patient journey through encounters with patients and carers in hospital wards, outpatient clinics, and in the community.
+There is opportunity to develop an understanding of global health systems and to undertake clinical placements and exchanges overseas.
+The program may be personalized by preferencing a pathway of interest and completing a research project during third, fourth and fifth years.

 Honours